 Their milk begins to flow even when the baby is not nursing.
 After a few days post-delivery, you may not feel this letdown sensation as your milk has not yet come down.
 However, once your milk comes, you have been breastfeeding for several weeks.

-You might feel following sensations while let down reflex occurs:
+You might feel the following sensations while let down reflex occurs:

 The mother experiences pain and discomfort while breastfeeding, whereas coughing and choking are common in babies.
 Engorged breast is a source of tremendous pain, and pumping seems to be the obvious solution.
 Right identification of the situation and proper management is required to tackle the problem.

-Overactive let down fills the breasts with excessive milk, and they become engorged, swollen, and painful.
+Overactive letdown fills the breasts with excessive milk, and they become engorged, swollen, and painful.
 Breastfeeding can, in turn, become unpleasant.
 You can pump the milk out and apply a warm compress.
-This will provide relief in pain and discomfort.
+This will provide relief from pain and discomfort.

 ‘Let down’ is normal and make sure it should not affect your baby’s feeding.
 It is a passing phase and will surely pass off!